 Valid Payment Processor: Every reputable online bingo site must offer payment processing via recognised institutions such as Visa, MasterCard, PayPal and Skrill.
 This not only helps a site comply with its licensing conditions, but ensures a player's funds are protected both internally and externally.

 Additionally, a regulated online bingo site will be required to hold all player account balances in a separate account from their operating funds.
 This means that if a site goes out of business, a player’s money is secure.

 Choosing an AliasTo maintain a certain degree of anonymity online, bingo sites ask all players to operate under an alias (also known as a username or screen name).
 This alias can be anything a player chooses but names that cause offence will not be permitted.

 When choosing an alias a player is encouraged to pick something that reflects their personality and fits with the overall ethos of bingo and the bingo site.
 Because online bingo is intended to be a form of light entertainment, usernames should reflect this.

 Obtaining Bingo BonusesOne of the main reasons online bingo has trumped land-based bingo in terms of participation over the last decade is its added value.
-Because iGaming platforms can offer a greater variety of games, it means they are able to generate more revenue and part of these profits is given back to players in the form of bonuses.
+Because iGaming platforms can offer a greater variety of bingo games, it means they are able to generate more revenue and part of these profits is given back to players in the form of bonuses.

-Claiming a bingo bonus is a simple matter of input and output.
+Claiming a no deposit bingo bonus is a simple matter of input and output.
 Like reward schemes in other industries, bingo bonuses are earned based on the amount a player contributes to the communal pot.
 Although everyone is given access to the same number of bonuses, the amount someone can take out of the system is dependent on the amount they put in.